caspergrl/GT-UX-UI-Dec2022-June2023/16-week/02-lesson.md

 > :pushpin: **Important Point:** The goal of this section is to educate students about strategies they can use to prepare for a phone or on-site interview.
 This supports the final learning objective of the day, to do a self-assessment of their skills.

 This final lecture of the day is all about tactically preparing for an interview.
 This lecture is followed by a skills assessment activity.
 The hope is they will feel confident about how many skills they've acquired!

+## SLIDE 22
+## 3. Student Do: Portfolio Homepage Wireframe Activity (30 min)

+**TAs,** Slack out to students the activity instructions: [16-Week/01-Activities/16.2/16.2-01-Portfolio-Wireframe](https://drive.google.com/open?id=1L1tRCRmcrjiwRZG_T0SeriT3VjL9FWLTo7RBsFLY-k8).

+>These activity instructions cover sections 3-5 of this LP.

+**Summary**

+The goal of this activity is for students to sketch a homepage portfolio wireframe using the mood board inspiration and About Me content they created in the previous class.
+They will continue working on this wireframe as part of this week's homework.

+**Instructions**

+Use pen and paper to sketch a homepage portfolio wireframe that includes the requirements listed in the activity.

+## SLIDE 23
+## 4. Student Do: Portfolio Case Study Wireframe Activity (20 min)

+**TAs,** Slack out to students the activity instructions: [16-Week/01-Activities/16.2/16.2-02-Case-Study-Wireframe](https://drive.google.com/open?id=10M7zs_DEHlw_kMJ6AAdc93H0U2uEAo7yG2ijSt8LmYc).

+**Summary**

+The goal of this activity is for students to begin sketching a case study wireframe using the mood board inspiration and case study content they created in the previous class.

+> **Note:** If students complete this activity early, encourage them to keep going since this activity is also homework.

+**Instructions**

+Students will use a pen/pencil and paper to sketch a case study wireframe that includes the requirements listed in the activity.

+---

+## SLIDE 24
+## 8. Break (15 min)

 ## SLIDE 25